 Above: The radios are Icom IC-706MkIIG, Motorola Spectra (900 MHz), and some HTs (not shown): Icom T7H, Motorola MTX9250 (900 MHz), and a Uniden BCD-396T scanner.

 Below: Home-brew 4.8 GHz AMD 6-core box with 16 GB of RAM running Kubuntu Linux.
 It feeds both of the 24" monitors shown in the first pic.
-The antennas on top are from the Asus RT-N12 router which provides great coverage, especially with Tomato firmware.
-Also pictured are the standard cable modem, 8-port switch, sillyscope, breadboards, and other goodies.
+Also pictured are the cable modem, a auxilliary switch, sillyscope, breadboards, other goodies.

 Below: Balcony antenna farm.
 I live in an apartment, so stealth operation is important.
 I threw (2) 20 ga. wires into the trees and it works 40m and up.
 I don't know how long they are, I just threw a wire (tied to a fishing weight) as far as I could, as high as I could, into the trees.
+Some vines growing on the tree have attached to the wire so they are extra strong now.
+What a nice surprise that was!
 I also hung a cellular mobile antenna with a ground plane for the 900 MHz radio.
-It's hard to see here, just to the right of the blue bird feeder.
-The yagis are also home-brew, designed by Kent, WA5VJB.
+It's hard to see here, but you can see its feedline going up on the left, behind the yagis.
+The yagis are also home-brew, using the designs by Kent Britain, WA5VJB.
+There's a 6-element for 144 and an 11-element for 432, all built with 3/4" PVC and 1/4" copper tubing.

 Below: The mobile antenna farm.
 On the left is a Larsen 2/70 dual-band VHF/UHF.
 In the middle is a is a Larsen for the 900 MHz band.
 Don't be afraid to drill holes for the antennas.
-It's the ONLY way to do it and your car will NOT lose its value.
+It's the ONLY way to do it and your car will not lose its value.
 They're waterproof, the most reliable, and the most durable way to connect a mobile antenna.
 You don't see police cruisers using lip mounts, do you?
-Hell, an NMO mount even costs less.
-Its an all-around superior way to mount any VHF/UHF antenna.
-HF?
-That's ball mount territory.
-I didn't put one on this car although I have run them on (2) Honda Civics and an Accord with great results using Workman Hamstick-like clones.
+The only mag-mount antenna is the tiny (barely visible) 802.11 antenna on the far right.
+Next to it is a Byonics GPS reciever.
+I used to run APRS but now I use those for wardriving.

 Below: The Commodore 64, circa 1983, still works like a champ.
 Just about invisible in this pic is a Beaglebone Black running headless Ubuntu (just to the right of the monitor).
 The 'Bone, a Windows 7 machine, a 386 and a 486 all connect to the KVM switch that outputs to this 19" monitor (except for the Commodore, of course.
-The Windows machine (which is likely the last version of Windows I ever buy) serves as a Media Center client, recording TV shows.
-I also use it for VOAProp, Nova, and MixW.
+The Windows machine (which I hope is the last version of Windows I'll ever buy) serves as a Media Center client, recording TV shows.
+I also use it for VOAProp, Nova, MixW, and SDR#.
+I may eventually move them to a virtual machine but for now, I'm happy with the setup.